sbhavani/dgx-spark-playbooks/nvidia/connect-to-your-spark/overview.md

 # What you'll accomplish

-You will establish secure SSH access to your DGX Spark device using either NVIDIA Sync or manual SSH configuration.
+You will establish secure SSH access to your DGX Spark device using either NVIDIA Sync or a manual SSH configuration.
 NVIDIA Sync provides a graphical interface for device management with integrated app launching, while manual SSH gives you direct command-line control with port forwarding capabilities.
 Both approaches enable you to run terminal commands, access web